Chrysler Viper GTS-R: Racing history

 The Oreca team would strengthen their dominance in FIA GT in 1998, as the team managed to win all but one event in the ten race schedule.
 Oreca would also take their first class victory at Le Mans with an eleventh place overall finish.
 Chamberlain continued as a privateer in FIA GT earning several points, as well as earning a 14th-place finish at Daytona.
-Meanwhile, the Oftedahl Motorsport would purchase a Viper GTS-R and go on to score six class wins in the British GT Championship, including an overall race win at Silverstone and earning Kurt Luby and Richard Dean the drivers' championship.
+Meanwhile, the Orion Motorsport would purchase a Viper GTS-R and go on to score six class wins in the British GT Championship, including an overall race win at Silverstone and earning Kurt Luby and Richard Dean the drivers' championship.

 For 1999, Oreca's efforts were expanded further, as the team now operated in two championships: A two-car team in the new American Le Mans Series and the existing two car team already competing in FIA GT.
 FIA GT saw the Vipers once again sweep the series with nine wins for Oreca, and a lone win for the Paul Belmondo Viper.
 Chamberlain improved their team to finish second in the championship, while GLPK Carsport would be the fourth Viper squad to compete.
 A similar story occurred in the ALMS, with Oreca winning six races and taking that championship as well.
 Oreca would also earn their second straight win at Le Mans, with various Vipers finishing in the top six positions in their class.
 The FFSA GT Championship would see the appearance of Belmondo's Vipers, earning two victories over the season, and the 24 Hours Nürburgring would see Zakspeed claiming overall victory.

 For 2000, Oreca chose to concentrate on North America, leaving the FIA GT Championship to privateers.
 The team opened the season with one of their most notable victories, winning the 24 Hours of Daytona by a small margin over the new Chevrolet Corvette factory team.
 Oreca went on to win ten races in the American Le Mans Series, eventually falling to Corvette in two rounds late in the season but once again securing the championship.
 Oreca would also outperform Corvette at Le Mans, winning their third straight class victory with a seventh-place finish.
 In FIA GT, the Paul Belmondo and new Carsport Holland teams would run strong and win a collective four races, but would not be able to overcome the five victories by the Lister Storm, forcing the two teams to settle for second and third in the championship.
 In French GT, the DDO, ART, and MMI squads would combine for a total of eight Viper victories.